tarwn/lessthandot-hugo/blogs/content/posts/2012-05-25-output-clause-and-identity-scope_identity.md

 If you do this now, you will get the value 5, the value 5 is the value of the identity column for the TestOutput2 table, we last inserted into this table via the OUTPUT clause

 So be aware when using @@identity and scope\_identity(), they might not behave as you would expect them to behave.
-The thing to remember is that @@identity and scope\_identity() don&#8217;t return the values from the statement just executed but from the one that was just executed prior to the current statement.
+The thing to remember is that @@identity and scope\_identity() don't return the values from the statement just executed but from the one that was just executed prior to the current statement.
 If you do use the OUTPUT clause, @@identity and scope\_identity() will return the value from the table where the OUTPUT clause is inserting into.
 If you need the ID for the table that the OUTPUT clause inserted into, just grab @@identity or scope\_identity() after the statement executed

  [1]: /index.php/DataMgmt/DBProgramming/MSSQLServer/catching-the-output-of-your
  [2]: /index.php/DataMgmt/DataDesign/sql-advent-2011-day-11